+VI.
 E-mail Communication

-All e-mail correspondence to the instructor must originate from your ufl.edu account, include your full name in the body of the e-mail, and contain the course number in the subject line.
+All e-mail correspondence to me must originate from your ufl.edu account, have your full name in the body of the e-mail, and contain your course number in the subject line.
 E-mails not meeting these requirements may not be recognized by our e-mail filters, and thus may not be answered.
+For the timeliest responses, use the Inbox Tool in Canvas.

+VII.
 Course Resources